-Gold price (XAU/USD) sticks to its intraday gains through the Asian session on Friday and remains well within striking distance of the all-time peak touched earlier this week.
-Investors remain concerned about escalating US-China trade tensions and the potential economic fallout from US President Donald Trump’s aggressive trade policies, which continue to underpin the safe-haven bullion.
+Gold price (XAU/USD) sticks to its modest intraday gains through the first half of the European session on Friday and remains close to the all-time peak touched earlier this week.
+Concerns about the escalating US-China trade war and the potential economic fallout from US President Donald Trump’s aggressive trade policies continue to underpin demand for the safe-haven bullion.

 From a technical perspective, the overnight bounce and the subsequent move up on Friday validates the near-term positive outlook for the Gold price.
 That said, the Relative Strength Index (RSI) is flashing slightly overbought conditions on the day chart and warrants some caution for bullish traders.
 Hence, it will be prudent to wait for some near-term consolidation before positioning for an extension of the recent well-established uptrend from the December monthly trough.